How to Make a Grill Caddy

-Build your own DIY toolbox of sorts specially designed to carry all of your grilling accessories.
+Build your own DIY toolbox specially designed to carry all your grilling accessories.
 This guide will walk you through the process of turning a common board and dowel into a grilling accessory caddy.

-- Cut along the marks you have made using the circular saw.
+- Cut along the marks you have made using a circular saw.

 - From that mark, measure 3 inches towards the center.

 - Draw a line connecting the two points.